Louisiana State University Tiger Marching Band: Pregame

 One of the traditions carried on by the band is its pregame performance at each home football game.
-The performance includes pieces from the band's expansive repertoire of school songs, including "Pregame Salute"/"Touchdown for LSU" arranged in 1964 by director William F. Swor specifically for the band to play during pregame.
+The performance includes pieces from the band's repertoire of school songs, including "Pregame Salute"/"Touchdown for LSU" arranged in 1964 by director William F. Swor specifically for the band to play during pregame.
 The drill design and musical selections pieced together by Swor remain relatively unchanged today.
-The band uses a more traditional style of marching (called the "peak step" by directors and members of the band) during pregame, a style that requires the band members to lift their legs to mid-calf as they march.
+The band uses a more traditional style of marching (called the "peak step" by directors and members of the band) during pregame, when the band members have to lift their legs to mid-calf as they march.

-The band begins the performance in the south end zone of the stadium and is called to attention by the drum major right before he marches out across the end zone in front of the band.
-Stopping at the goal line, the drum major wields his mace and uses his whistle to signal the band to take the field.
-The band marches out of the end zone to the beat of a single bass drum in fronts separated by five-yard intervals.
-The drum major halts at the 40 yard line on the far end of the field and the band is now spread across the southern half of the field with the color guard at midfield and the southern goal line.
-The golden girls line up next on the west sideline next to the band.
-The band stands at attention and awaits the percussion introduction to "Pregame Salute."
-As the band plays the opening chords of the salute (which are taken from the tune "Tiger Rag"), the band turns to face all four corners of the stadium.
-Once the band salutes each part of the stadium, the pace of the music and the marching picks up, the music transitions into Long's "Touchdown for LSU," and the band sweeps the field.
-Toward the end of the song, the band breaks the fronts and spells out "LSU."
+The band begins its performance in the stadium’s south end zone, called to attention by the drum major before he marches across the end zone.
+Stopping at the goal line, he wields his mace and signals the band to take the field with a whistle.
+Marching out to the beat of a single bass drum, the band moves in fronts spaced five yards apart.
+The drum halts at the 40-yard line, spreading the band across the southern half of the field, with the color guard at midfield and the southern goal line.
+The Golden Girls line up along the west sideline.

+Standing at attention, the band awaits the percussion introduction to Pregame Salute.
+As they play the opening chords from Tiger Rag, they turn to salute all four corners of the stadium.
+The tempo accelerates as the music transitions into Long’s Touchdown for LSU, and the band sweeps across the field.
+Toward the song’s end, they break formation to spell “LSU.”